-The children’s educational program emphasizes “Learning Through Play”.
-Through play, many of the necessary skills for later life are developed.
-Learning through play comes about when the need for freedom and guidance is recognized.
+All VICPA preschools emphasize “Learning Through Play” philosophies and believe that through play, many of life’s necessary skills are developed.
 Each of our VICPA preschools has a unique environment that includes an excellent adult to child ratio allowing for individual attention.
 We are proud of our quality programming with play activities that vary from preschool to preschool.

 VICPA preschools provide a play-based curriculum that: